Fory-Pride/Nitro4all/Tutorial.md

 # Warning :

-All effect/pfp/colors/banner/etc take some character in your bio but are not visible, I highly recomend to delete your entire bio, and retype it after pasting the effect/pfp/colors
+ALL CHANGES take some character in your bio but are not visible, SO TAKE CARETO SEE IF YOU GOT ENOUGH SPACE.
+I highly recomend to delete your entire bio, and retype it after pasting the effect/pfp/colors

+# Animated Pfp :

+Go to [Imgur](Imgur.com/upload), upload your image/gif and **COPY THE LINK**, Settings > Profile > Nitro Features > you should see an textbox, paste the link here, and click copy, and again paste it in your bio.

+# Custom Banner :

+Go to [Imgur](Imgur.com/upload), upload your image/gif and **COPY THE LINK**, Settings > Profile > Nitro Features > you should see another textbox next to banner, paste the link here, and click copy, and again (for the idk time) paste it in your bio.

 # Profile Colors :